PrestaShop/docs/src/content/1.7/basics/installation/configuration.md

 define('_PS_MODE_DEV_', true);
 ```

 You can also enable developer mode directly from your back-office, go to the “Performance” page under the “Advanced parameters” menu and change the following setting: "Debug mode" to "Yes".
-Don't forget to disable developer mode as soon as you've done debugging your code.
+Don't forget to disable developer mode as soon as you have finished debugging your code.

 ## Using the dump() function